Existence and uniqueness for stochastic 2D Euler flows with bounded vorticity: Introduction

-where the initial vorticity $\xi_{0}$ belongs to $L^{\infty}$ space.
-The equation above is subject to the periodic boundary conditions and thus can be reformulated as a problem on a 2-dimensional torus $\mathbb{T}^2=\big(\mathbb{R}/(2\pi \mathbb{Z})\big)^2$, see for instance \cite[chapter 2]{Temam_1983}.
-Thus the space variable is assumed to be an element of $\mathbb{T}^2$ and all fields are assumed to be $(2\pi)^2$-periodic (or simply defined on $\mathbb{T}^2$).
-The noise coefficients $\sigma_{k}$'s are bounded, regular enough, divergence-free vector fields, $W^{k}$'s are independent Brownian motions and the velocity field $u^{\xi}$ is defined as
+where the initial vorticity $\xi_{0}$ also belongs to the $L^{\infty}$ space.
+The equation above is subject to the periodic boundary conditions and thus can be reformulated as a problem on a 2-dimensional torus $\mathbb{T}^2=\big(\mathbb{R}/\mathbb{Z}\big)^2$, see for instance \cite[chapter 2]{Temam_1983}.
+In other words the space variable is assumed to be an element of $\mathbb{T}^2$ and all fields are assumed to be $1$-periodic (or simply defined on $\mathbb{T}^2$).
+The noise coefficients $\sigma_{k}$'s are bounded, regular enough, divergence-free vector fields, $(W^{k})^\infty_{k=1}$ is a family of independent Brownian motions and the velocity field $u^{\xi}$ is defined as